BhavyaGajjarapu/BhavyaGajjarapu/README.md

 - 🧠 Love experimenting with **AI/ML models**
 - 🎧 Can spend hours tinkering with **AI**
 - 📚 Always reading or learning something new about **LLMs & embeddings**
-- ☕ Runs on Water + curiosity
+- ☕ Runs on Water + Music + curiosity

 ---